 Business description.
-Cintas Corporation (Cintas) provides highly specialized products and services to businesses of all types primarily throughout North America, as well as Latin America, Europe and Asia.
+Cintas Corporation (collectively with its majority-owned subsidiaries and any entities over which it has control, "Cintas") provides highly specialized products and services to businesses of all types primarily throughout North America, as well as Latin America, Europe and Asia.
 Cintas is North America's leading provider of corporate identity uniforms through rental and sales programs, as well as a significant provider of related business services, including entrance mats, restroom cleaning services and supplies, carpet and tile cleaning services, first aid, safety and fire protection products and services, document management services and branded promotional products.
 Cintas' products and services are designed to enhance its customers' images and to provide additional safety and protection in the workplace.